ShiverPurple/Occupy-Worlds-Policy/PrivacyPolicy.md

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information for anyone that uses this Application.

-If you choose to use my Service, then you agree to the collection and use of information described in this policy.
+If you choose to use my Software, then you agree to the collection and use of information described in this policy.
 The Personal Information collected is used for providing and improving the Application.
 I will not use or share your information with anyone except as described in this Privacy Policy.

 ## Information Collection and Use